tenpy/tenpy/docs/IntroNpc.rst

 Further, new Arrays are created by the various functions like `tensordot` or `svd` in :mod:`~tenpy.linalg.np_conserved`.

+.. _blocking:

 Complete blocking of Charges
 ----------------------------

-While the code was designed in such a way that each charge sector has a different charge, most of the code will still run correctly if multiple charge sectors (qindices) correspond to the same charge.
+While the code was designed in such a way that each charge sector has a different charge, the code should still run correctly if multiple charge sectors (for different qindex) correspond to the same charge.
-In this sense :class:`~tenpy.linalg.np_conserved.Array` acts like a sparse array class and can selectively store subblocks.
+In this sense :class:`~tenpy.linalg.np_conserved.Array` can act like a sparse array class to selectively store subblocks.
 Algorithms which need a full blocking should state that explicitly in their doc-strings.
+(Some functions (like `svd` and `eigh`) require complete blocking internally, but if necessary they just work on a temporary copy returned by :meth:`~tenpy.linalg.np_conserved.as_completely_blocked`).

-If you expect the tensor to be dense subject to charge constraint (as for MPS), it will be most efficient to fully block by charge, so that work is done on large chunks.
+If you expect the tensor to be dense subject to charge constraints (as for MPS), it will be most efficient to fully block by charge, so that work is done on large chunks.

 However, if you expect the tensor to be sparser than required by charge (as for an MPO), it may be convenient not to completely block, which forces smaller matrices to be stored, and hence many zeroes to be dropped.
 Nevertheless, the algorithms were not designed with this in mind, so it is not recommended in general.
+(If you want to use it, run a benchmark to check whether it is really faster!)

 If you haven't created the array yet, you can call :meth:`~tenpy.linalg.charges.LegCharge.sort` (with ``bunch=True``) on each :class:`~tenpy.linalg.charges.LegCharge` which you want to block.
 This sorts by charges and thus induces a permution of the indices, which is also returned as an 1D array ``perm``.
-For consistency, you have to apply this permutation to you flat data as well.
+For consistency, you have to apply this permutation to your flat data as well.

-Alternatively, you can simply call :meth:`~tenpy.linalg.np_conserved.Array.sort` on a existing :class:`~tenpy.linalg.np_conserved.Array`.
+Alternatively, you can simply call :meth:`~tenpy.linalg.np_conserved.Array.sort_legcharge` on an existing :class:`~tenpy.linalg.np_conserved.Array`.
 It calls :meth:`~tenpy.linalg.charges.LegCharge.sort` internally on the specified legs and performs the necessary permutations directly to (a copy of) `self`.
 Yet, you should keep in mind, that the axes are permuted afterwards.